-A couple of things you need to know about the drive from Dubrovnik to Split.
+A couple of things you need to know about driving from Dubrovnik to Split.

-First, it passes briefly through Bosnia and Herzegovina, so have your passport ready to show at the border.
+First, the journey passes briefly through Bosnia and Herzegovina, so have your passport ready to show at the border.

 Second, the coastal route (known as the Magistrale) takes slightly longer - just over four hours - than the inland toll road, but it's lighter on the wallet and easier on the eyes.
 You make the call!

 Split is often overlooked in favour of its better known neighbour to the south, but the second largest city in Croatia has a whole lot going for it.

 Funky galleries, popular hiking paths and one of the most imposing palaces you'll ever see… these are the things that give Split its unique appeal.

 The annoying thing about a Croatia road trip as that more often than not, finding a good, cheap and safe parking spot in these types of ancient, pedestrianised towns is a nightmare.

 But lucky for road trippers like you, Split has a covered parking garage on Domovinskog rata Street in the city centre with ample spaces.

 Drivers can leave their car in Acorus Garage for 1-3 days at a rate of 15 €/per day (in cash).